Imran Khan rejects threat from 'foreign agencies', say men in Pakistan trying to kill him - ExBulletin

 Imran Khan rejects threat from ‘foreign agencies’, say men in Pakistan trying to kill him

-Dismissing the Pakistani government’s claim that his life is under threat from ‘foreign agencies’, ousted Prime Minister Imran Khan on Thursday made a shocking claim that he identified six people in the country, including three new ones, who plotted to kill him.
+Rejecting the Pakistani government’s claim that his life is under threat from “foreign agencies”, ousted Prime Minister Imran Khan on Thursday made a startling claim that he has identified six people inside the country, including three new ones.
+Including those who conspired to kill him.

-Khan in a series of tweets on Thursday said he made a new video that his team sent to associates overseas.
-He claims ‘who wants to kill him and will be in public in case he is murdered’
+Khan said in a series of tweets on Thursday that he made a new video that his team sent to colleagues overseas.
+He claims that “those who want to kill him and will be in public in case he is killed”

-“Minister of Interior (Sanaullah) says my life is threatened by foreign agencies.
-Let me make it clear to the whole country that the only threat to my life is from the 3 people I named after the attempt of Wazirabad assassination Same 3, + 3 more I identified in a video statement, I tried to eliminate myself on March 18 in the ICT court complex,” Khan said.
-“Among the six, three are those I named in the FIR after an assassination attempt on my life in Punjab in November last year,” Khan added.
+“Minister of Interior (Sanaullah) says my life is in danger because of foreign agencies.
+Let me make it clear to the whole nation that the only threat to my life comes from the 3 people I named after the assassination attempt in Wazirabad.
+The same 3, +3 and I identified in a video statement, attempted to eliminate me on March 18 at the ICT court complex,” Khan said.
+“Three of the six are the ones I named in the FIR after the attempt to kill me in Punjab in November last year,” Khan said.

-After a gun attack on his gathering in the Wazirabad area, about 150 km from Lahore, in which he was shot in the leg, Khan accused Prime Minister Shehbaz Sharif, the minister Interior Rana Sanaullah and Major General Faisal Naseer, a senior ISI officer, of hatching a plot to assassinate him.
+After a gun attack on his gathering in the Wazirabad area, about 150 km from Lahore, in which he was shot in the leg, Khan ordered Prime Minister Shehbaz Sharif, the Minister of Interior Rana Sanaullah and Major General Faisal Naseer, a senior ISI figure, to hatch eggs. held responsible. plot to assassinate him.

-“I want it to be crystal clear to the nation that the only people responsible for any assassination attempt will be the people I have identified.
-They are petrified, I will be re-elected to power and hold them accountable, hence their efforts to assassinate me,” he said.
+“I want to make it clear to the nation that only the people I have identified will be responsible for any assassination attempt.
+They are afraid that I will return to power and hold them accountable, hence their assassination attempts against me,” they said.

 latest world news